-Bachelor of Arts in
+Bachelor of Arts in Instructional Design

-Design and plan your future.
-With your Bachelor of Arts in Instructional Design from Ashford University, you will synthesize learning theory with models for instructional design.
-Develop expertise with instructional design theories, practices, and technologies through realistic projects.
-The program will prepare you to serve in the global education economy where instructional designers are in demand.
+Become a learning architect and discover the connections between thinking, learning, technology, and practical applications in the workplace.
+With your instructional design degree from Ashford University, you will synthesize learning theory with models for instructional design.
+Develop expertise in instructional design theories, practices, and technologies through realistic projects.
+Our undergraduate program in instructional design will prepare you to serve in the global education economy where instructional designers are in demand.

 What you will learn

-- Design instructional and training interventions and assessments for online, place-based, and blended delivery
+- Design instructional and training interventions and assessments for online, place-based, and blended delivery.

-- Apply the results of learning, task, performance, and other analyses to the design of training and instruction
+- Apply the results of learning, task, performance, and other analyses to the design of training and instruction.

-- Distinguish how different principles and theories of learning, design, and assessment influence design processes and outcomes
+- Distinguish how different principles and theories of learning, design, and assessment influence design processes and outcomes.

-- Develop plans to manage collaborative processes and participants typically involved in an instructional design project
+- Develop plans to manage collaborative processes and participants typically involved in an instructional design project.

-- Respond appropriately to ethical, legal, and political factors influencing instructional design projects for diverse learners and contexts
+- Respond appropriately to ethical, legal, and political factors influencing instructional design projects for diverse learners and contexts.

 Your Courses in Instructional Design